Toqahassib/Enigma-Machine/README.md

 REPOSITORY’S ORGANIZATION

-The repository consists of 4 files.
+The repository consists of 3 files.

-1. README.md
-          Contains information for the user about the code.
-2.	cw1.py
+1.	cw1.py
-          This is the main Enigma file.
+2. This is the main Enigma file.
 Users will run this file.
 3.	plugboard.py
-          Plugboards are stored in this file.
+4. Plugboards are stored in this file.
 5.	rotor.py
-          Rotors and reflectors are stored in this file.
+6. Rotors and reflectors are stored in this file.

 PRE-REQUISITES
 Programming Language: Python